Paperspace/auto-testing-runtimes/README.md

 - Use the Gradient CLI to create and run Gradient Notebooks in each runtime+machine combination
 - Within the Notebook, run the other scripts from this repo

+## Requirements

+ - Gradient subscription that allows the number of Notebooks the script creates
+ - Gradient CLI on own machine

 ## To run

 On Gradient